The Bitter Truth Behind Trump's "War on Drugs"

 An artificial enemy for political purposes

-Donald Trump presents himself as a tireless fighter against the fentanyl crisis.
-His answer?
-Tariffs on Mexican goods, heightened border controls, and aggressive rhetoric against the cartels.
-But a look at reality shows that his policies are not only ineffective but distract from the real causes.
-The fentanyl crisis did not begin with the cartels but with the systematic downplaying of opioid painkillers in the U.S. itself.
-As early as the late 1990s, drugs like OxyContin were aggressively marketed by pharmaceutical companies and approved by the government without scrutiny.
-Doctors prescribed them en masse, millions became addicted – the perfect breeding ground for the illegal opioid market that the cartels would later exploit.
+Donald Trump presents himself as an tireless fighter against the fentanyl crisis.
+His response?
+Military operations against alleged drug boats from Venezuela, currently 87 people killed, punitive tariffs on Mexican goods, Canada is not spared in his rhetoric either, for reasons that likely only Trump himself knows, intensified border controls and aggressive rhetoric aimed at the cartels.
+Yet a look at reality shows that his policy is not only ineffective, it diverts attention from the real causes.
+The fentanyl crisis did not begin with the cartels, it began with the systematic downplaying of opioid painkillers within the United States itself.
+As early as the late 1990s, drugs such as OxyContin were aggressively marketed by pharmaceutical companies and approved with little scrutiny by the government.
+Doctors prescribed them on a massive scale, millions became addicted, creating the perfect breeding ground for the illegal opioid market that the cartels later exploited.

 The cruel reality on American streets